k2view-academy/K2View-Academy/articles/11_query_builder/04_query_builder_NoSQL.md

 All external input parameters (except for the `interfaceName`) will be shown in the Query Builder screen.

+Note that if the Broadway flow has the external input parameter called `sql`, the Query Builder will be opened in a regular SQL Mode, ignoring any other external inputs except `limit`.

 **External Output Parameters**

 - `result` - The query results defined as an array of objects.